 The death of Elisabeth Sladen, which led to the cancellation of the series out of respect for her, resulted in many planned storylines going unmade, as at the time of her death it was fully expected that the series would continue into a sixth season.

 As revealed in a Doctor Who Magazine special issue focusing on the show's cancellation, if the second half of Series 5 had been completed, the first story entitled "Meet Mr Smith" would have seen Mr. Smith become human and the season finale "The Battle of Bannerman Road" would have revealed Sky as being the child of the Trickster, who had interfered with the Fleshkind's creation of her; he would be finally vanquished after possessing Sky while Sky ascends to a higher level of existence.
 (Dialogue hinting at this was recorded for The Man Who Never Was but cut from the broadcast episode.)
 Oh - and Rani and Clyde would have got together.
 (RTD was less keen on completely detailing what the second story, "The Thirteenth Floor", would have entailed in the special issue because he decided to transplant the story over to Series 2 of the show's non-Doctor WhoSpiritual SuccessorWizards Vs Aliens.)

-According to Doctor Who Magazine, other episodes planned prior to Sladen's death included a return appearance by Sophie Aldred as Ace, a live Halloween episode, and an episode featuring Tom Baker, though not necessarily as the Doctor.
+According to Doctor Who Magazine, other episodes planned prior to Sladen's death included a return appearance by Sophie Aldred as Ace, a live Halloween episode (which might not have involved Sladen), and an episode featuring Tom Baker, though not necessarily as the Doctor.